JMAP Quotas

 Quota/changes

-Standard “/changes” method as described in [@!RFC8620] section 5.2 but with one extra argument to the response:
+Standard “/changes” method as described in [@!RFC8620] section 5.2 but with one extra argument in the response:

-If only the “used” Quota properties has changed since the old state, this will be the list of properties that may have changed.
-If the server is unable to tell if only “used” has changed, it MUST just be null.
+updatedProperties: “String[] null” If only the “used” Quota property has changed since the old state, this will be a list containing only that property.
+If the server is unable to tell if only “used” has changed, it MUST be null.

 Since “used” frequently changes but other properties are generally only changed rarely, the server can help the client optimise data transfer by keeping track of changes to Quota usage separate from other state changes.
 The updatedProperties array may be used directly via a back-reference in a subsequent Quota/get call in the same request, so only these properties are returned if nothing else has changed.

-Servers MAY decide to add other properties to the list that they judge changing frequently.
+Servers MAY decide to add other properties to the list that they judge to be changing frequently.

 Quota/query